GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 - Machine Learning Libraries: nltk, sklearn
 - Description of preliminary data preprocessing
 1. Load historical twitter covid vaccine data from kaggle.
 2. Clean tweets with clean_tweet function(regex), tokenize and get ready for text classification.
+Also, clean up function for removing hashtags, URL's, mentions, and retweets.
 3. Apply Textblob.sentiment.polarity and Textblob.sentiment.subjectivity, ready for sentiment analysis.
 4. Apply analyze_sentiment function on tweet texts to label texts with sentiment range from -1 (negative) to 1(positve).
 5. Plot top 10 words from postivie and negative-resulted words.